maxgrenderjones/streamutils/docs/api.rst

 .. py:function:: convert(converters, defaults={}, tokens=None)

     Takes a ``dict`` or ``list`` of tokens and calls the supplied converter functions.
+    If a ``ValueError`` is thrown, sets the field to the default for that field if supplied, otherwise reraises

     >>> from streamutils import *
     >>> lines=['Alice in Wonderland 1951', 'Dumbo 1941']